 Causes of Back Pain Related to Lung Cancer

 Your doctor will go over the results of the tests with you.
-He'll let you know if problems like these are causing your back pain:
+They'll let you know if problems like these are causing your back pain:

 Spinal cord compression.
-If lung cancer grows and spreads, it can put pressure on the bones that make up the spine and the spinal cord.
+If lung cancer grows and spreads, it can put pressure on the bones that make up the spine and the spinal cord or the nerves as they exit the spinal cord.
 This can lead to pain in your neck or upper, middle, or lower back.
 The pain may also spread to your arms, buttocks, or legs.
 Your back or neck may feel numb, weak, or stiff.
 If you start having symptoms of arm or leg weakness, get medical care right away.

 Leptomeningeal metastasis.
 The inner layer of cells and tissue that covers the brain and spinal cord is called the leptomeninges.
 If your cancer cells spread to this area or get into the spinal fluid, it can cause back pain and other problems, such as headaches and weakness in your arms and legs.